 The cloth bead mats are made out of utility fabrics that are very soft and thick, usually with a velvety feel.
 They come in a range of sizes and colors, and often one package will have several neutral colors so you can choose the one that makes the beads for your project stand out best.
 Larger bead mats of up to 14 inches in size can easily be cut down with a pair of scissors to the exact size that you want.
 It can work really well to buy economy bead mats and use them to line the surface of a shallow tray or frame so that you have both a bead mat surface and an edge to keep the beads contained.

 Packages of bead mats can be found at most local bead shops, and they are also sold online by bead supply companies.

 If you can't find a bead mat, there are a variety of ways you can make one yourself.
 I find that a mouse pad works very well and is similar to the neoprene/silicone combination bead mats.
 A piece of stiff felt can also work well as a beading surface since the needle doesn't get caught in it easily and it keeps the beads from rolling around.
 You can also make your own from pieces of a fabric like Vellux.
 Try your local fabric store and see what kinds of remnants they have for sale.
 Choose a fabric that is thick and has a velvety surface to prevent beads from rolling off.

-You can make a framed bead mat by following a tutorial like this one, using a purchased frame and inexpensive bead mat.
+You can make a framed bead mat by following a tutorial, using a purchased frame and inexpensive bead mat.

 A bead mat is easy to take with you — just roll it up and stash it in your bag.
 You can also park your needles in the mat, but make sure to take them out and store them properly before you roll up the mat.